BillFlugrath/NeRF_BlenderDataPipeline/README.md

 # NeRF_BlenderDataPipeline
 Create training data for a Neural Radiance Field (ie NeRF) demo app.
 The training data is created in Blender and exported into npz files.

-The NeRF_BlenderDataPipeline project, is used to create training data for a specific NeRF demo application.
+The NeRF_BlenderDataPipeline project is used to create training data for a specific NeRF demo application.
 This demo can be found either:

 1) https://github.com/keras-team/keras-io/blob/master/examples/vision/nerf.py
 Or